What Makes More Girls Want to Study Maths and Further Maths at AS/A Level?

-- Two institutions offered AS level Further Maths in Y13 for those students that only discovered a particular love or capability for Maths in Y12, or who realised the need for FM for their university choice.
+- Two institutions offered AS level Further Maths in Year 13 for those students that only discovered a particular love or capability for Maths in Year 12, or who realised the need for FM for their university choice.
 There was evidence that this was an option welcomed by girls in particular.

 - All institutions had evidence of stable Further Maths provision, with a commitment to keep the course timetabled through years with uneconomically small classes.

-- Strong female role models were important – all institutions had at least two female maths teachers who taught Y11 top sets and A-level classes, and were cited as influential by staff and students.
+- Strong female role models were important – all institutions had at least two female maths teachers who taught Year 11 top sets and A level classes, and were cited as influential by staff and students.

 - Various in-class practices were reported as being encouraging to girls – in particular, teachers directly asking for contributions from less vocal members of the class and valuing a variety of ways of working.
 Girls also reported that they valued their teachers being available for individual help (in and out of lessons), and feeling that their teachers knew them and encouraged them personally.

-- The schools all offered a Mathematics A-level option that included statistics in Y12 and they promoted this as beneficial because of its social-science applications.
+- The schools all offered a Maths A level option that included statistics in Year 12, and they promoted this as beneficial because of its social-science applications.
 Girls are more likely than boys to consider careers supported by studying statistics, so this school–level offer is understood to match their needs and promote participation.

 Evidence suggests that girls tend to be less confident about their mathematical abilities.
-For example, fewer girls with GCSE grade B or C will opt for AS/A level maths than boys with those grades.
-They seem to be more deterred by the reputation that A level maths is a ‘hard’ subject and more likely to take a ‘safer’ route.
-The institutions studied seemed to use a variety strategies to build confidence by giving ‘tasters’ of AS level maths, by expectations of success, and to avoid shutting down options for mathematical study too early.
+For example, fewer girls with GCSE grade B or C will opt for AS/A level Maths than boys with those grades.
+They seem to be more deterred by the reputation that A level Maths is a ‘hard’ subject and more likely to take a ‘safer’ route.
+The institutions studied seemed to use a variety of strategies to build confidence by giving ‘tasters’ of AS level Maths, by expectations of success, and to avoid shutting down options for mathematical study too early.

-We’d love to hear of any successful strategies that you have used in your school/college to increase the numbers of girls studying AS/A level Maths and Further Maths.
+We’d love to hear of any successful strategies that you have used in your school/college to increase the numbers of girls studying AS/A level Maths and FM.
 Please comment below.